pablobd/Smartphone-Human-Activity-Recognition/README.md

 > install.packages("plyr")

 The script has two outputs:
-1. One dataset with training and the test data merged and only the measurements on the mean and standard deviation for each variable: "data_set.txt"
+1. One dataset with training and the test data merged and only the measurements on the mean and standard deviation for each variable: "data_set.txt".
-2. The tidy data, a data set with 180 rows and 82 variables (3 are the "subject", "activity_code" and "activity_name"
+2. The tidy data, a data set with 180 rows and 82 variables (3 are the "subject", "activity_code" and "activity_name"): "tidy_data.txt".

-3.
+Also find in the "The Code Book" document a list of the variables that contain the tidy data